 We are proud to welcome our third emissary since starting our Ambassador program in 2014.
 Mollie, a mixed-breed dog who has lived aboard S/Y Monty B nearly her entire life, sails Lake Kotor in Montenegro and the nearby Adriatic.
-Tim, her Skipper, hails from the UK and offers charter sails.
+Tim, her Skipper, hails from the UK and offers history-themed charter sails.
 In addition to her keen interest in naval history and navigation issues, Mollie also advocates for safe boating practices and protocols.

 She has personally welcomed over 5000 guests during her years at sea and now enjoys the company of a Second Mate, Bertie Wooster.
 Mollie has sailed the equivalent miles to circumnavigate the globe!